 Bail Conditions Reverses Presumption of Innocence and Violates Article 21

-Under S 45, bail can only be granted if the Court has reasonable grounds to believe that the accused is not guilty of the alleged crime.
+Under Section 45, bail can only be granted if the Court has reasonable grounds to believe that the accused is not guilty of the alleged crime.
 This is different from the CrPC, where guilt is irrelevant for granting bail—the Court only considers if the accused is likely to flee, disrupt the investigation or be a threat to society if released on bail.

 In the unamended Act, the accused had to be considered not guilty of the predicate offence from which the proceeds of crime were generated.
 The Supreme Court, in Nikesh Tarachand Shah, held this to have no nexus with the objective of the Act—to prevent and punish money laundering.
 The provision was then amended so that the accused can be granted bail if the Court is convinced that they are not guilty of money laundering.

 The Bench recognised the need to narrow the scope of the offences that the Act applies to, but stated that money laundering was a heinous crime itself.
-Khanwilkar J stated that it is worse than murder.
+Justice Khanwilkar stated that it is worse than murder.
 It is important to view the conditions in context of the objective of the Act to curb this heinous crime.

 Reversed Burden Of Proof In PMLA Investigations Violates Right to Liberty

 Mr. Singhvi broke down the commission of a money laundering offence into three steps—a predicate offence must be committed, then proceeds must be generated from this offence and finally the tainted proceeds must be projected as untainted.
-S 24 states that once the prosecution has proved that the accused received proceeds of the predicate offence, the Court must assume that the accused tried to launder the proceeds.
+Section 24 states that once the prosecution has proved that the accused received proceeds of the predicate offence, the Court must assume that the accused tried to launder the proceeds.

 In the normal course of criminal investigations, it is up to those who bring a charge against the accused to prove that their accusation is true.
-Mr. Singhvi argued that after the Court’s presumption as per S 24, the accused must disprove the allegation against them instead of the prosecution having to first prove it.
+Mr. Singhvi argued that after the Court’s presumption as per Section 24, the accused must disprove the allegation against them instead of the prosecution having to first prove it.
 This reversed burden of proof, he argued, violates the right to liberty guaranteed in Articles 14, 19, 20 and 21.

 Mr. Singhvi will continue his arguments on February 8th 2022, focusing on the provisions for possession, search and seizure and bail under the PMLA.